hari-4933/Sales-Analytics/README.md

 # Sales-Analytics

-Hello  everyone this is Sales Analytics project which i made using python and also with the help of some libraries like pandas and numpy.
+Hello  everyone this is Sales Analytics project which i made using python and also with the help of libraries like pandas and numpy:-)